The One Grocery Store Item You Should Never Touch

-One of the most bacteria-packed spots in the store, which medical experts suggest any shopper should go to great lengths to avoid, is waiting for you the moment you enter the store: The shopping baskets.
-(Related: Expect These Major Changes at Grocery Stores in the Days Ahead.)
+For starters, know that one of the most bacteria-packed items in the grocery store is waiting for you the moment you enter the store: The shopping baskets.

 "It's almost impossible to wipe off all the surfaces that people might touch," says Leann Poston M.D., M.B.A., M.Ed, a consultant for Invigor Medical.
 "Baskets are stacked and then used.
 Even if the baskets were thoroughly cleaned, they might be contaminated when removed.
 Unlike shopping carts, it is tough to keep your shopping basket away from personal items and clothing."

 Gail Trauco R.N., BSN-OCN, patient advocate and CEO/founder of Medical Bill 911, agrees that cleaning baskets presents particular challenges.

 "The structure of the baskets—weave and ridged surfaces—create places for [germs] to hide during cleaning.
 Baskets are disinfected, however, it is impossible for a retailer to clean each crack and crevice," she says, pointing out that how baskets are handled also presents sanitary risks.
 "You carry the basket on your arm, in your hand, or may change hands.
 Baskets are more likely to rub against clothing, counters, or product surfaces, spreading contamination."

 Trauco urges grocery shoppers to skip the baskets and instead opt for a shopping cart (if available).
 Its handle is much easier to clean with antibacterial wipes—and many grocery stores have tasked associates to wipe them down after each use during the COVID-19 pandemic.